drsamibioinfo/ebi/README.md

 Each VM, is a completely isolated environment with its own host OS + user space libraries + installed apps.
-VM technology was introduced to better utilize system resources but it introduced redundancy , consumed more storage and many management bottlenecks for system administrators and didn't completely solve the problem of scientific reproducibility (i.e. in Bioinformatics) due to numerical instability among different software libraries versions. for this, operating system virtualization was introduced.
+VM technology was introduced to better utilize system resources but it introduced redundancy , consumed more storage and many management bottlenecks for system administrators and didn't completely solve the problem of scientific reproducibility (i.e. in Bioinformatics) due to numerical instability among different software libraries versions. for this, containerization was introduced.

 A container is a lightweight virtualization in which it requires a suitable host operating system to provide isolation as well as common system capabilities (kernel).
 Linux has introduced the concept of namespaces which led to spawning of containers technology.